Is Duolingo a Waste of Time?

-In a perfect world, people would use Duolingo in passing to brush up on their language learning in spare moments.
+In a perfect world, people would use Duolingo in passing to brush up on their language learning in their spare moments.
 It’s better than wasting time on social media or staring off into the distance at the DMV, waiting for your number to be called.
 That’s true.
-But, that’s not really what happens.
+But that’s not really what happens.

 Duolingo outsources its translation services, allowing for awkward sentences to slip in undetected.
 And translation (the core of its platform) is already widely known to be an ineffective way to learn a language.
 Anyone who speaks a foreign language will tell you that you waste time going back and forth between your language and the target language in your mind.
 Instead, you should focus on thinking and speaking IN that language.
 While harder at first, it’s a far more effective strategy if you want to speak fluently.

-Many people praise Duolingo because it uses gamification to make language learning “fun”.
+Many people think Duolingo works because it uses gamification to make language learning “fun.”
 But this can be a bit misleading.
 Instead of focusing on learning a new language, you end up procrastinating towards your goals with a platform that only spins your wheels.

-The lessons are also repetitive past the point of diminishing returns.
+Duolingo’s lessons are repetitive past the point of diminishing returns.
 And now they’re forcing users to repeat them over and over again.
-That’s no different than rote memorization.
-All they need now is a few standardized tests…
+There’s no way to skip what you know.
+You have no power to choose your own path.
+That’s no different than being forced through a foreign language class.

 Except, they’ve actually had standardized proficiency tests for languages in the past.
 And now, Duolingo has a Standardized Test for English Proficiency.

-Duolingo may have started out as a language-learning platform.
+Duolingo may have started out as a language learning platform.
 But now, it’s simply a translation-flashcard hybrid that leans on the same broken practices it set out to avoid.
 Think about it, how often do you ever use the phrase, “He eats carrots as breakfast lunch and the evening meal.”
 Not often.
 But you’ll see it over and over again until you remember it.
 Because…Duolingo.

 The app also feels cold and distant.
 It’s like you’re learning in a vacuum with no access to culture or explanation.
 Learning languages is about more than learning words and sentence structures.
 It’s about learning a unique culture, its people, and the intricacies of their language.
 You get none of that with Duolingo.
 Instead, you get to waste time with a cartoon Quizlet that gives you fake internet points and will leave you stammering through anxiety as you try and fail to order a meal in a cafe.

-After all, they need that vast user-base to generate ad revenue.
+After all, they need that vast user base to generate ad revenue.
 And while every business needs to make money, they don’t need to put people off to the very thing they’re supposed to help users embrace, language learning, in order to accomplish that.

 Of course, all of this takes time and money.
 But then again, they’re valued at $700 million company and earned $40 million in 2018 alone.
-We’re a tiny startup, and we managed to put together a language learning platform that gets people SPEAKING a new language instead of translating one with empty phrases
+We’re a tiny startup, and we managed to put together a language learning platform that gets people SPEAKING a new language instead of translating one with empty phrases.

 At the end of the day, Duolingo is content to keep the platform exactly where it is because it gives users the feeling that they’re moving towards fluency long enough so that they can profit off of ads.
 But in reality, its users aren’t getting any closer to fluency; they’re just wasting time.